AguaClara/Dissolved-Gas/Research Reports/Report2_Spring2019.md

 **Figure 6**: The above photograph shows the Prototype 1 reactor labeled with the Fall 2018 subteam members' names and with the appropriate influent (white) and effluent (red) tape labels.
 The reactor contained a silica sand bed (green circle).

-The system design surrounding the reactor aligned with that illustrated in Figure 7.
-The design was as follows: from the water source (a sink), water flowed into a pressure regulator (Figure 8), which decreased water pressure in order to prevent leakage in the tubing system.
+The system design surrounding the reactor aligned with that illustrated below in Figure 7.
+The design was as follows: from the water source (a sink), water flowed into a pressure regulator, which decreased water pressure in order to prevent leakage in the tubing system.

 As stated in the Literature Review section, the subteam considered using heated water to act as supersaturated influent water, since water that is saturated with air, once heated, becomes supersaturated [(Florida State University)](https://www.chem.fsu.edu/chemlab/chm1046course/solubility.html).

-Water then flowed out of the pressure regulator, through clear flex tubing, and forked into two streams: one flowed into a flow accumulator (Figure 11) containing a temperature probe, and the other flowed into a peristaltic pump.
+Water then flowed out of the pressure regulator, through clear flex tubing, and forked into two streams: one flowed into a flow accumulator containing a temperature probe, and the other flowed into a peristaltic pump.
 Water flowing through the peristaltic pump continued through a tube system and into the fluidized bed reactor.
 The reactor's sand bed is fluidized by the influent water, which travels at no slower than the sand’s fluidization velocity.
-This corresponded to a flow rate of 2.54 mL/s, as calculated in using the Python code given in the Manual **[Where did this come from?
+This corresponded to a flow rate of 2.54 mL/s, as calculated in using the [Python code](###Determining-the-Sand-Bed's-Fluidization-Flow) given in the Manual **[Where did this come from?
 Could you link or reference?
 Also, it shows up as a link in the markdown file.]**.
 The influent water's flow rate was controlled manually via the peristaltic pump.
 As supersaturated water flowed through the reactor, excess air particles in the water would ideally accumulate on the sand grains and form bubbles.
 Such bubbles then departed from their nucleation sites, flowed upward out of the reactor (through the effluent tubing), and flowed into a bucket.
-While effluent water flowed out of the reactor, a pressure sensor connected to ProCoDA recorded the pressure difference between the reactor's interior and the outside atmosphere (Figure 9).
-The bucket into which effluent water empties acts as the open-faced vent (as illustrated in Figure 1) for air bubbles to escape into the atmosphere.
+While effluent water flowed out of the reactor, a pressure sensor connected to ProCoDA recorded the pressure difference between the reactor's interior and the outside atmosphere.
+The bucket into which effluent water empties acts as the open-faced vent for air bubbles to escape into the atmosphere.

 <p style="text-align: center;">
 <img src="https://github.com/AguaClara/Dissolved-Gas/blob/master/Images/Prototype2/Schematic%20of%20apparatus.jpg?raw=true" height = 350>